Education & Technology News

-Students studying in two School of Education and Technology graduate programs no longer have to pay for—or lug around—expensive textbooks.
+Students studying in four School of Eduation and Technology graduate programs no longer have to pay for—or lug around—expensive textbooks.

-The Master of Arts in Learning and Technology (MALAT) and Graduate Diploma in Learning and Technology (DipLAT) are some of the first North American programs to go textbook-free.
+The Master of Arts in Learning and Technology (MALAT), Graduate Diploma in Learning and Technology (DipLAT), Master of Arts in Educational Leadership and Management (MAELM) and Graduate Diploma in Educational Leadership and Management (DipELM) are some of the first North American programs to go textbook-free.
 Students can access all of the course materials through open educational resources, e-books, journal articles and other free digital resources.

-These types of courses, dubbed “Zed Creds” or “Z-degrees”, aim to improve access to education and enhance student outcomes.
+These types of courses, dubbed “Zero Textbook Cost (ZTC)”, “Zed Creds” or “Z-degrees”, aim to improve access to education and enhance student outcomes.
 MALAT is the first master of arts degree in Canada to make this transition.

 Canada Research Chair Prof. George Veletsianos and MALAT Program Head Prof. Elizabeth Childs of the School of Education and Technology have led the Zed Cred efforts at Royal Roads.

 “Our goal is to improve teaching and learning,” says Veletsianos.
 “In these programs, textbooks are largely substituted by open educational resources.
 This allows us to not only reduce the costs that our students bear, but also allows us to modify materials to improve the way that we teach and the way that our students learn.”

 And it’s not just about textbooks.
 Students in these programs also work in more open ways.